10 Special Houseplants That Require a Green Thumb

 7. Boat Orchid

 The boat orchid (Cymbidium) is hardier than other varieties.
 The ornamental appearance of these flowers is unsurpassed in the plant universe.
 Their thick and wax-like flowers feature five-pointed petals.
 Even though boat orchids are easier to grow, it takes quite a bit of knowledge, time, and effort to care for them.
-During their growing season from October to June, boat orchids prefer partial morning sunlight and shady afternoons in a southeast or east window.
+During their growing season from October to June, boat orchids prefer partial morning sunlight and shady afternoons in a southeast or east-facing window.

 These common orchids only require watering every five to seven days.
 They like moderate humidity and semi-warm indoor temperatures.
 There are several sizes of cymbidiums with large or miniature blooms that typically last between 8 to 10 weeks.
 Unfortunately, once the blossoms have dropped, they won’t flower or produce a new spike until the next growing season.